 Stumbled across an author called Maureen Murdock this afternoon.
-I wasn’t a paragraph into the synopsis about her book The Heroine’s Journeywhen I burst into tears.
-The book and the author’s name hit home straight up, as Maureen is my Mum’s name.
+I wasn’t a paragraph into the synopsis about her book The Heroine’s Journey when I burst into tears.
+Maureen is my mum’s name.
 And the idea of mapping the contemporary woman’s psycho-spiritual journey resonated deeply.
-I’ve been quietly experiencing feelings of great sorrow and loss anew the past couple of months, though she passed 13 yrs ago.
+I’ve been quietly experiencing feelings of sorrow and loss anew the past couple of months, though mum passed 13 yrs ago.
 Reading a little from The Heroine’s Journey and studying the below illustration has helped me to see why, from a mythic journey perspective, I’m revisiting my relationship with my mother at this time.

-Symbolically, our journey is one “inward”.
+Symbolically, our journey is one inward.
 So this afternoon it dawned on me that the drawing I’ve subconsciously doodled for years – a spiral inward – is symbolic of my own mythic heroine’s journey.
-The inward spiral is a metaphor for the woman looking within or going within for the answer that is already there, but dormant, or as yet unseen.
-And the so-called unseen is often right in front of our own face – as in the case of my doodling!
+The inward spiral is a metaphor for the woman looking within or going within for the answer that is already there, though perhaps dormant, or as yet unseen.
+And the so-called unseen is often right in front of us.

-The opportunity is to come to experience ourselves as a devine being or mother, goddess, or wise, balanced person with complete self-awareness and self-knowledge – whatever label you prefer.
+The opportunity is to come to experience ourselves as a devine being or mother, goddess, wise, ‘wholing’ (becoming whole) person with growing self-awareness and self-knowledge.

-As I understand it, both man and woman have the opportunity to take the heroic journey through life to wisdom and self-knowledge.
-The final step for both is integrating both masculine and feminine energies – to become balanced, centered beings able to offer our unique gifts to others, without sacrificing our own needs.
+As I understand it, all people have the opportunity to take the heroic journey through life to wisdom and self-knowledge.
+The crucial step is integrating both masculine and feminine energies – to become balanced, centered human beings able to offer our unique gifts to others, without sacrificing our own needs.

-But it is one thing to understand all this, and quite another to have experienced or integrated it.
+But it is one thing to understand all this intellectually, and quite another to have experienced or integrated it.